covery/php-client/README.md

 1. Covery client supports PSR-3 loggers.
 You may assign them to `Facade` calling `Facade::setLogger` or to `PublicAPIClient` passing a logger as a constructor argument.
 2. Covery client code uses PSR-4 autoloader.
 Just require `/vendor/autoload.php`.
-3. HTTP communication uses PSR-7 HTTP message, so you may extend the client's capatibilities as you see fit.
+3. HTTP communication uses PSR-7 HTTP message, so you may extend the client's capabilities as you see fit.

 <a name="transports" />
 ## Transports